geoportti/geospatial-challenge-camp/source/tabs/partners.rst

 - Organizations providing location-based or statistical data and services
 - Regional transport authorities and mobility service providers
 - Companies aiming to develop or enhance sustainable and data-driven operations
-- Innovation hubs and ecosystem actors
+- Innovation hubs and actors
 - Public sector bodies and NGOs addressing transport, accessibility, or environmental challenges
-- Cities, municipalities, and regional authorities
+- Cities, municipalities, and provinces
-- Motivated individuals and volunteers interested in supporting innovation in mobility and transportation
+- Motivated individuals and volunteers interested in contributing to the themes of mobility and transportation

 Contact us